Wood Farm Cottages

 We left Wood Farm, sadly after just one night, feeling happy and relaxed, but desperately wanting to stay longer.
-This is one place we will return.
+This is one place that we will return to.

 Many thanks to Nicola Shepheard and her family for visiting and reviewing Wood Farm for Away with the Kids

 Make a booking

 Accommodation owner will confirm exact pricing on enquiry.
 If you can't see the dates you'd like contact the owner directly.

 You can send an enquiry directly to the owner of this property to confirm pricing and availability.